Cherdyn, Perm Krai: History

+Many Polish insurgents of the January Uprising were exiled in Cherdyn in the 1860s.

 Administrative and municipal status

 Within the framework of administrative divisions, Cherdyn serves as the administrative center of Cherdynsky District, to which it is directly subordinated.
 As a municipal division, the town of Cherdyn is incorporated within Cherdynsky Municipal District as Cherdynskoye Urban Settlement.

 Geography

 Climate

 Cherdyn has a subarctic climate (Köppen climate classification Dfc), with very cold winters and warm summers.
 Precipitation is moderate and is somewhat higher in summer and fall than at other times of the year.